 “We manufacture our own pump, XY cutting table, abrasive feeder, removal systems, unique 5 axis PAC cutting head.
 Everything.
 We’re proud to be able to say we truly manufacture the complete waterjet system.”

 Most other machines you’ll find on the market are made up of different components from different companies.
 So if something goes wrong, they don’t know who to call.
 With TECHNI, it’s as obvious as the Ghostbusters theme song.
 You know who to call.
-All the spare parts and service is based in Australia too, so if you need anything it’s a next day delivery.
+All the spare parts and service is based in Australia too, so if you need anything it’s a quick delivery.

 Glen and his business partner, Darren, started 28 years ago as Turnkey Automation, making robotics for the automotive industry.
 Then 20 years ago, they were asked to build a robot waterjet system for a soft trim manufacturer.
 That one order led to 15 more and they realised they were onto something revolutionary.